julelang/manual/src/common-concepts/variables.md

 const age: int = 18
 ```
 ::: warning
-No matter which method the constant variables are defined by, a value must be given.
+No matter which method the constant variables are defined by, initialize expression is mandatory.
 :::

 ### Differences Between Variables and Constants Variables